pitchmuc/aepp/docs/sandboxes.md

         {"id":"d8d8ed6d-696a-40bd-b4fe-ca053ec94e29","type": "JOURNEY","title":"myJourney"}
     ]
 For more types, refers to `ARTIFACS_TYPE` attributes.
-* expiry : OPTIONAL : The expiry of that package in days (default 90 days)
+* expiry : OPTIONAL : The expiry of that package in days (default 90 days) or specific date in this format "2023-05-16T18:29:59.999Z"

 ### updatePackage
 Update a package ID.\